 Now imagine ranking in the top 3 for thousands of these, or even hundreds of thousands of these?

-The goal is to own all types of long tail searches in your particular niche, in our client’s case, criminal and traffic law content.
+The goal is to own all types of long-tail searches in your particular niche, in our client’s case, particular law content.

-The strategy: to post at least 5 items each week to the SCL blog, incorporating long tail keywords into the posts and/or writing about topic areas that were prevalent within the long tail.
+The strategy: to post at least 5 items each week to the client blog, incorporating long-tail keywords into the posts and/or writing about topic areas that were prevalent within the long tail.

-Together with the above-mentioned content activities, SCL also embarks on a comprehensive SEO and digital strategy including on-page SEO, off-page SEO, technical SEO, PR, and social media marketing.
-This in combination with their off-line marketing activities has positioned them as the leading Criminal Defence Lawyers in Australia.
+Together with the above-mentioned content activities, the client also embarks on a comprehensive SEO and digital strategy including on-page SEO, off-page SEO, technical SEO, PR, and social media marketing.
+This in combination with their off-line marketing activities has positioned them as a leading law firm in Australia.

-- For the past 7 years, organic traffic to the SCL site has increased by 7,000%
+- For the past 10 years, organic traffic to the site has increased by 7,000%

-Explanation on how & why this SEO strategy works
+Explanation of how & why this SEO strategy works

-So not only will consistent content creation around long tail phrases (and topics) increase your organic traffic, it will also increase your conversion rate and bottom line.
+So not only will consistent content creation around long-tail phrases (and topics) increase your organic traffic, but it will also increase your conversion rate and bottom line.

 Used this way, content can also have the effect of positively building your brand’s authority and attracting new customers.

-Great content also attracts PR coverage, social signals through social engagement, and provides ‘naturally occurring’ back links (external sites linking back to your site content) – so it has the capacity to continually improve your site SEO.
+Great content also attracts PR coverage, and social signals through social engagement, and provides ‘naturally occurring’ backlinks (external sites linking back to your site content) – so it has the capacity to continually improve your site SEO.